-As legislative assemblies get underway for 2020, six states have announced some form of legislation to repeal bans on defensive concealed carry for campus patrons.
+As legislative assemblies get underway for 2020, ten states have announced some form of legislation to repeal bans on defensive concealed carry for campus patrons.

-Oklahoma, Florida, Michigan, Tennessee, Iowa and West Virginia currently have pending legislation which would empower permitted citizens to carry a concealed firearm while on campus, if they have satisfied state requirements to obtain a concealed weapons license.
+Oklahoma, Florida, Iowa, Kentucky, Michigan, Missouri, Tennessee, Iowa, West Virginia, and Wyoming have introduced or pending legislation which would empower permitted citizens to carry a concealed firearm while on campus, if they have satisfied state requirements to obtain a concealed weapons license.

 Oklahoma’s SB 1567 was introduced by Sen. Nathan Dahm.
 “When we talk about our university campuses, one thing that we hear is that there are a lot of places where assaults happen, especially against women,” Dahm told Fox25.
 “Well, when a woman has a firearm that is a great equalizer.”